epikswagmaster/epikswagmaster/README.md

   <sub>// do not copy skins please, inspo is fine, but inspo has [it's limits](https://ptskins.carrd.co)

-  <sub>// i dont want to make friends with people under 16 or over 21. small talk is fine

 <sub>// any skins named "CoS" stands for the game Creatures of Sonaria!
 PLEASE KNOW that COS/cos means cosplay, while CoS specifically, means Creatures of Sonaria.